qwazer/scheme2ddl/README.md

  4. print every ddl to separate file grouped in folders like tables, views, procedures etc

 *scheme2ddl* build on top of [spring-batch](http://static.springsource.org/spring-batch/) framework.

-### See it in action in cloud
-You can see it in action as [Jenkins build](http://jenkins-ddl2svn.rhcloud.com/job/amazon-rds-oracle-schema2ddl/lastSuccessfulBuild).
-Look at console output and build artifacts.

-> Jenkins hosting provided by Red Hat's OpenShift.
-> Oracle hosting provided by Amazon's RDS.